Justintime50/easypost-tools-ui/README.md

 ## How it Works

-The EasyPost API creates a label once it receives a `from_address`, `to_address`, and `parcel`.
-We verify the addresses and select the cheapest rate from USPS and return a label URL.
-Print the label, slap it on your package, and drop it off at a USPS location.
+The EasyPost API creates a label once it receives a `from_address`, `to_address`, `parcel`, and the user selects their preferred shipping rate/method.
+We verify the addresses and return a label for download.
+Print the label, slap it on your package, and drop it off at your carriers location.
 That's it!

 ## Setup